wwt/SwiftCurrent/STYLEGUIDE.md

 ## Attribution:
 - This styleguide was forked from the [AirBnB styleguide](https://github.com/airbnb/swift).
 Thanks AirBnB!
-- Inspiration on format also came from [the effect dart docs](https://dart.dev/guides/language/effective-dart), Thanks google!
+- Inspiration on format also came from [the effective dart docs](https://dart.dev/guides/language/effective-dart), Thanks google!